SwedbankPay/developer.swedbankpay.com/payments/credit-card/index.md

 ## Introduction

-The main purchase flow and implementation is exactly the same as described in the [Eedirect][eedirect] and [Hosted View][hosted-view] scenarios for [card][creditcard] and [financing invoice][financing-invoice] payments, the difference being the use of a paymentToken.
+The main purchase flow and implementation is exactly the same as described in the [Redirect][redirect] and [Hosted View][hosted-view] scenarios for [card][credit-card] and [financing invoice][financing-invoice] payments, the difference being the use of a paymentToken.
 The details in this section describe explicitly the parameters that must be set to enable one-click purchases.

 ### Payment Url